zeroping/PowerPoleDist/README.md

 I want this design to be open for anyone to use for hobbiest use.
 If you’re selling them for a profit, give me some attribution and link to this git repo.
 If you’re selling more than 100 for a profit, let me know - I will probably still be ok with it.

 I’ll work on picking a proper license at some point, but for now, just be reasonable.

+## Other references

+In the very least, I wanted to point out an (alternative PowerPole distribution board by Tyler Ward, M0UAV, over on hackaday.io)[https://hackaday.io/project/10489-powerpole-distribution-block].
+His version uses the vertical PowerPole PCB terminals, and an acrylic case, but is otherwise very similar.

+I know there are a fair number of amateur radio users who are using 4-cell LiFePo4 batteries for portable DC power sources, so I'll also mention (Alex Klimaj's LiPow USB-C battery charger)[https://hackaday.io/project/161771-lipow-the-usb-c-lipo-battery-charger].
+It doesn't support LiFePo4 chemistry right out of the box, but it's an interesting and unique design that I'm likely to use in the future for charging my home-built battery pack.

+If you have a related open hardware design, let me know, and I might add a link to it here.